kenlowrie/avscript/docs/userdocs.md

 *WS:Sunrise
 There's just something about a sunrise that gets the blood flowing...
 And here's some additional narration.
-// When you want to force the document out of shot mode, use a class prefix on an empty line.
-That will reset the floats.
-See how the document leaves the narration mode of the prior shot, and starts a new block paragraph.
+@break
-{:.note}
+{:.note.red.indent}When you want to force the document out of shot mode, use ***@break*** or ***@exit*** on an empty line.
+That will reset the floats which are controlling the AV formatting, and start a new section.
+See how the document leaves the narration mode of the prior shot, and starts this new block paragraph?
 You can have as much narration as required, just keep writing, even starting new regular paragraphs.
 When you're done, start a new visual, or add any other block element, such as links, aliases, headers, divs, etc. To add another shot, just repeat the steps above, like this:
 *CU:Coffee pot heating on wire rack of fire pit There's nothing like waking up to the smell of coffee percolating in the outdoors.